just-animate/just-animate.github.io/api/reference.md

 ## IKeyframe

 A single keyframe in an animation.
 Each keyframe has an offset property and CSS properties.

-See [CSS Transform Shorthand Properties](#CSSTransformProperties) and [CSS Animated Properties](#CSSAnimatedProperties) for more information.
+- See [CSS Transform Shorthand Properties](#CSSTransformProperties) for Just Animate transform properties
+- See [CSS Animated Properties](#CSSAnimatedProperties) for other animated properties

 -----
 ### offset